Magnesium For IBS: In-depth Doctor's Review.

-|It can benefit IBS-constipation.
+|It can benefit IBS constipation.
 But it’s a late option.it is better to use fiber laxatives like Metamucil ? or PEG.
 (Fewer side effects)

 |It can benefit your IBS, especially the constipation-predominant type.
-But clinically proven benefits for IBS diarrhea, pain, gas, and bloating.
+But clinically proven benefits for IBS-diarrhea, pain, gas, and bloating.

-|You can benefit from magnesium if you have IBS plus: chronic fatigue, migraines, diabetes mellitus risk or disease, hypertension, heart diseases, osteoporosis, older age.|
+|You can benefit from Magnesium if you have IBS plus: chronic fatigue, migraines, diabetes mellitus risk or disease, hypertension, heart diseases, osteoporosis, or older age.

-|If you have severe IBS diarrhea, taking other medications, have kidney problems, have gastric upset or nausea.
+|If you have severe IBS diarrhea, are taking other medications, have kidney problems, have gastric upset, or have nausea.
 Or magnesium supplements worsen your IBS.